Xiblex/PyNEng/book/chapter14/textfsm_docs/1_howto.md

 Individual templates are required for different patterns of textual input.
 For example parsing output from router commands generally requires one template for each command.

 A full example template follows.
-In this case, to process the above 'show chassis routing-engine' command output from a router:
+In this case, to process the above ```show chassis routing-engine``` command output from a router:
 ```
 # Chassis value will be null for single chassis routers.